 Looking for some incredible views?
-Look no further than High Point State Park, which promises an incredible view at NJ’s highest point.
+Look no further than High Point State Park, which promises stunning views at NJ’s highest point.
 Climb and explore the Atlantic cedar swamp or Lake Marcia.
 Visit the High Point Monument, a memorial to NJ veterans.
 Check it out to see why NJ natives say it’s one of the Garden State’s best hiking areas.

 Hawk Rise Sanctuary

-Once a landfill, NJ has reclaimed this area to be a peaceful landscape for hiking with 1.5 miles of trails.
-With over 120 species of birds that have been seen at the Sanctuary, kids will love stopping at the observation tower to see what birds they can find.
+Once a landfill, NJ has reclaimed this area as a peaceful landscape for hiking with 1.5 miles of trails.
+With over 120 species of birds at the Sanctuary, kids will love stopping at the observation tower to see what birds they can find.
 The area feels incredibly remote once you enter the grounds.

-Family-friendly and historic, the Watchung Reservation is a place where wildlife and nature are preserved.
-There are four short trails and one trail that is 10.8 miles long, giving everyone the opportunity to hike, from hiking veterans to beginners.
+Family-friendly and historical, the Watchung Reservation is where you’ll see lots of wildlife, pristine nature spots, and areas where soldiers fought the Revolutionary War.
+There are four short trails and one trail 10.8 miles long, allowing everyone to hike, from hiking veterans to beginners.